 Download Report (1.8 MB)

-- impact of varying protein on glycogen
+- varying levels of crude protein and K on glycogen

-- impact of Mg supplementation on dark cutting incidence
+- magnesium supplementation on dark cutting incidence

 - Varying levels of K and crude protein did not appear to impact muscle glycogen stores in the grassfed cattle.

 - Magnesium supplementation was only effective in increasing muscle glycogen when magnesium absorption was limiting.